ICT-Infer/timelog/README.md

                   libssl-dev libbz2-dev libexpat1-dev liblzma-dev zlib1g-dev
 ```

-Then we download the source tarball, build and install it.
+Then we download the source tarball, build and install it to a temporary directory.

 ```
 # su - timelog